|

 Mt.
 Marcy, Algonquin

-Peak , Basin Mtn., Gothics, Mt.
-Colden, Giant Mtn., Nippletop, Santanoni Peak,
+Peak, Iroquois Peak , Basin Mtn., Gothics, Mt.
+Colden, Giant Mtn.,

 Mount

-region make possible a day hike to it.
-The shortest approach start at Heart Lake
+possible a day hike to it.
+The shortest approach start at Heart

 .